 <a class="wpbf-button" href="#">click me</a>

-Add the wpbf-button-primary class to modify the look of the default button (wpbf-button).
-The button will use the accent color from the WordPress customizer as a background color.
+Add the wpbf-button-primary modifier class to change the look of the default button above.

 <a class="wpbf-button wpbf-button-primary" href="#">click me</a>